New Photography Gear never made a photographer better, only imagination, hard work, practice and creativity can do that..

 Canon 5D Mk IV

 DJI Pocket 2

 Insta 360 One X

 Go Pro Hero 6

-The only filters I absolutely have to have are the circular polariser, the Stopper series and the ND Filters.
-Pretty much everything else can be done on Photoshop these days.
-Of course you have to shoot for the edit and that might mean bracketing to capture the entire dynamic range in a scene.
-I’ve been a Lee Filters man since day one and I would only change if something a little less fragile and more glove friendly became available!
+The only filters I have to have are the circular polariser, the Stopper series and the ND Filters.
+Pretty much everything else can be done in Photoshop these days.
+Of course, you have to shoot for the edit, which might mean bracketing to capture the entire dynamic range in a scene.
+I’ve been a Lee Filters man since day one, and I would only change if something a little less fragile and more glove friendly became available!

 100mm Filter System